mandraga/upernes/README.md

 Very simple test roms each one targeting an hardware aspect are written in the directory "rom/nes/dev/".
 Those roms are single test cases for things like background, scrolling, sprites, indirect jumps.
 They are simple because in 2010 it was difficult to debug snes code.
 The program is written in C++ and 65C816 assembler routines plus 6502 test roms.
-You need the "wla-65816" snes assembler, nesasm, an snes emulator with debug functionality (like bsnes+).
+In order to develop upernes you need the "wla-65816" snes assembler, nesasm, an snes emulator with debug functionality (like bsnes+).
 You may also need a software to edit nes graphic data.
 (check source/asm/memap.txt for information on code and data remaping)